 We have received 20 abstracts for EER special issue!
-The special issue is to be published in spring or summer of 2019.
+The special issue is to be published in summer of 2019.

 We are looking forward to receiving your submission to the Stickleback Special Issue in Evolutionary Ecology Research.
 Manuscript submission is now open.
 The deadline for abstract submission was September 30 and that for the entire manuscript is October 31, 2018.